-- 1) Housing units (rental and for-sale) constructed with bond proceeds shall be identified as "County Assisted" Housing Units. - a) At least 50% of the County-Assisted homeowner (for-sale) units shall serve households with incomes no greater than 120% AMI. - b) The minimum number of County Bond funded units created in any multifamily rental project is based on whether a project has a municipal development order mandating the creation of affordable and/or workforce housing units.
+- 1) Housing units (rental and for-sale) constructed with bond proceeds shall be identified as "County Assisted" Housing Units. - a) At least 50% of the County-Assisted homeowner (for-sale) units shall serve households with incomes no greater than 120% AMI. - b) All County-Assisted Workforce housing multifamily rental units shall serve households with incomes no greater than 110% AMI. - c) The minimum number of County Bond funded units created in any multi-family rental project is based on whether a project has a municipal development order mandating the creation of affordable and/or workforce housing units.
 Units created as part of another local government obligation are not eligible for Bond proceeds.
 In order to be eligible to receive Bond proceeds, the project must meet one of the following criteria: - i.
 For projects that do not have any other local government obligation to create affordable or workforce housing units, the greater of ten (10) units or ten percent (10%) of the total project units must be created to apply for Bond proceeds. - ii.
 For projects that have other local government obligation to create affordable or workforce housing units, all Bond funded units must be in addition to those units created by the other local government obligation.
-There is no minimum requirement for the number of additional Bond funded units. - For projects located within a municipality, the municipality shall provide funding or another form of assistance (i.e. expedited permitting, land donation, fee waiver, etc.) to the bond-financed project developed within its jurisdiction.
-Developers must ensure the project meets municipal requirements associated with the proposed expedited permitting or other forms of assistance. - 2) All for-sale units constructed in whole or in part with bond financing, must be sold to individuals or families who are income certified and approved by the Department of Housing & Economic Development (DHED). - 3) Maximum sales price and resale provisions will follow the requirements approved by the County.
-Principal, interest, tax and insurance payment (PITI), as well as the condominium and/or homeowners association fees cannot exceed the maximum debt-to-income ratio limits the County will establish. - 4) Bond funds cannot be used for housing units that serve to meet a Palm Beach County Workforce Housing Program (WHP) obligation, including the use of the Exchange Option or a municipal obligation resulting from a development approval process.
-However, bond funds may assist other housing units within a project that are additional to those units serving the WHP obligation / Exchange Option or municipal obligation. - 5) Principal owners involved in housing projects must be compliant with housing agreements issued by the State of Florida, as well as counties and municipalities within the State, or unless otherwise approved by the County.
+There is no minimum requirement for the number of additional Bond funded units. - d) For projects located within a municipality, the municipality shall provide funding or another form of assistance (i.e. expedited permitting, land donation, fee waiver, etc.) to the bond-financed project developed within its jurisdiction.
+Developers must ensure the project meets municipal requirements associated with the proposed expedited permitting or other forms of assistance. - 2) All multifamily rental development project Housing Bond Loan Program (HBLP) funding will be limited to a cap on the amount provided based on a percentage of the total construction cost of the project.
+The amount of the cap will be applied to projects based on the following criteria: - a) 25% of total development cost - i.
+90% of project units must be Affordable Housing Units - ii.
+Project has no 9% tax credit funding and/or SAIL funding - b) 20% of total development cost - i.
+65% of project units must be Affordable Housing Units - ii.
+Project has no 9% tax credit funding and/ or SAIL funding - c) 15% of total development cost

+- i.
+The project has 9% tax credit funding and/or SAIL funding with 4% tax credit funding. - ii.
+Project is a Workforce Housing project - 3) All for-sale units constructed in whole or in part with bond financing, must be sold to individuals or families who are income certified and approved by the Department of Housing & Economic Development (DHED). - 4) Maximum sales price and resale provisions will follow the requirements approved by the County.
+Principal, interest, tax and insurance payment (PITI), as well as the condominium and/or homeowners association fees cannot exceed the maximum debt-to-income ratio limits the County will establish. - 5) Bond funds cannot be used for housing units that serve to meet a Palm Beach County Workforce Housing Program (WHP) obligation, including the use of the Exchange Option or a municipal obligation resulting from a development approval process.
+However, bond funds may assist other housing units within a project that are additional to those units serving the WHP obligation / Exchange Option or municipal obligation. - 6) Principal owners involved in housing projects must be compliant with housing agreements issued by the State of Florida, as well as counties and municipalities within the State, or unless otherwise approved by the County.